Police arrest burglary suspect, catch him dancing on camera

 Detectives went through three days of video from the business and were able to see the suspect entering the building with the set of keys over the weekend.
 They say after he entered the building for the first time, he did a little celebration dance, which was caught on camera.

-Police say the suspect enter the building multiple times over the weekend before he was finally caught.
+Police say the suspect entered the building multiple times over the weekend before he was finally caught.